 It was time to head back and I bid adieu to the kittens.
 The taxi was there to pick me and the drive back was uneventful and smooth.

-- While booking a cab from Bombay Naka, specify that the travel is upto the Sula resort.
+Book a cab from Bombay Naka and specify that the travel is up to the Sula resort.
 Normally the rates quoted are from Bombay taxi stand to Nasik taxi stand.

 - Beyond – the resort is 3 kms ahead from the Sula Vineyard.

 - Sula website has excellent directions and map – do take a print out.

 - Recommend the extra spend on lake facing rooms – the view is spectacular.